KvJellyBean/calculator/README.md

 ### Usage
    - Open the `index.html` file in your preferred web browser.

+## How to Use

+1. Launch the calculator by opening the `index.html` file.
+2. Use the on-screen buttons to input numbers and perform operations.
+3. Press the "=" button to view the result of your calculation.

 ## Contributing

-If you'd like to contribute to the Calculator Project, please follow these steps:
+If you'd like to contribute to the Calculator project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
-3. Make your changes and commit them: `git commit
+3. Make your changes and commit them: `git commit -m 'Description of changes'`.
+4. Push to the branch: `git push origin feature-name`.
+5. Create a pull request.